grindSunday/NFLTeamStadiums/README.md

 access to the same.
 By default, it will try to utilize cached data and will only retrieve from Wikipedia if there is no cached data.

-For example:
+For example:<br>
-First Run - No cache available, will retrieve stadium data from Wikipedia and build the cache Second Run - Will utilize cache (no connection to Wikipedia is necessary)
+First Run - No cache available, will retrieve stadium data from Wikipedia and build the cache<br>
+Second Run - Will utilize cache (no connection to Wikipedia is necessary)

 Stadium data is fairly static and does not need updating frequently, but to update the cache,